 Micropest is one of Sydney's leading flea pest control companies.
-We utilizes safe, effective, pet friendly and environmentally friendly treatments when carrying out a flea pest control service.
+We utilize safe, effective, pet-friendly and environmentally friendly treatments when carrying out a flea pest control service.

-The following flea information is a home owners guide to educate you about flea identification, reproduction, habitat, flea pest control and how to reduce the chances of getting fleas in the house.
+The following flea information is a homeowner guide to educate you about flea identification, reproduction, habitat, flea pest control and how to reduce the chances of getting fleas in the house.

 Fleas Pest Control Treatment

-A safe, pet friendly, children friendly, water based, no odour, stainless, UV light resistant, rain fast flea pest control product.
-The formulation has changed a little bit over the last fifteen years but it is still the best flea pest control treatment on the market.
+A safe, pet-friendly, children friendly, water-based, no odour, stainless, UV light resistant, rainfast flea pest control product.
+The formulation has changed slightly over the last seventeen years, but it is still the best flea pest control treatment on the market.

 Fleas and Flea Control Video

-The following flea pest control video provides you with a step by step process on how a proffessional pest control technition eliminates fleas from your house and general information about fleas and how to reduce the chances of infesting your house.
+The following flea pest control video provides you with a step by step process on how a professional pest control technician eliminates fleas from your house and general information about fleas and how to reduce the chances of infesting your home.

-Fleas and flea pest control has been an issue presenting itself to humanity since the beginning of time.
-Fleas are highly specialized blood sucking parasites that generally get introduced to the home by cats and dogs.
+Fleas and flea pest control have been an issue presenting themselves to humanity since the beginning of time.
+Fleas are highly specialized blood-sucking parasites that generally get introduced to the home by cats and dogs.

-Fleas are 1.5 to 4.0 mm in length, light brown to mahogany in colour and roughly oval shaped.
+Fleas are 1.5 to 4.0 mm long, light brown to mahogany in colour and roughly oval-shaped.
 Their laterally flattened appearance allows them to move quickly.
-They have a small head with sawing and sucking mouth parts, and two tiny eyes.
-Both the male and female rely on blood for their nutrition, but can survive for several months without it.
+They have a small head with sawing and sucking mouthparts and two tiny eyes.
+Both males and females rely on blood for their nutrition but can survive for several months without it.

-Despite the fact that there are in excess of 70 species known in Australia very few of these are of importance to man.
-In fact the human flea, dog flea and cat flea are the only ones we normally encounter.
+Although there are more than 70 species known in Australia, very few of these are important to man.
+The human flea, dog flea and cat flea are the only ones we usually encounter.

 Female fleas use the blood to nourish developing eggs, she will lay up to 4 eggs after each blood meal.
 Most female fleas will lay 100 eggs within her life of approximately eight months.
 The flea eggs are oval, white to cream in colour and measure 0.5mm in length.
 The flea eggs hatch when they are vibrated from animal or human disturbance.

-Eggs are laid mostly freely by domestic fleas when temperatures are above 21oC and the relative humidity also high at about 70 per cent.
-They hatch in 2-14 days and the larval life can be as short as 9-15 days under very favourable climatic conditions but can be extended to 200 or more days especially when temperature are low.
+Eggs are laid mostly freely by domestic fleas when temperatures are above 21oC, and the relative humidity is also high at about 70 per cent.
+They hatch in 2-14 days, and the larval life can be as short as 9-15 days under very favourable climatic conditions but can be extended to 200 or more days, especially when temperatures are low.

-Although fleas are fully dependant on their host animal for food, and do spend considerable time on their hosts, their true habitats are really the nests or sleeping places of the host.
+Although fleas are fully dependant on their host animal for food and do spend considerable time on their hosts, their true habitats are the nests or sleeping places of the host.

-For both cat fleas and human fleas the suitability of the interior of the home for flea breeding is decreasing.
-Modern furniture is mostly quite unsuitable and, although modern carpets may have substantially longer pile then previously, the vacuum cleaner does much to remove fleas in all stages of their life history.
+For both cat fleas and human fleas, the suitability of the home's interior for flea breeding is decreasing.
+Modern furniture is mostly quite unsuitable.
+However, modern carpets may have substantially longer piles than previously.
+The vacuum cleaner does much to remove fleas in all stages of their life history.
 Domestic uncleanliness certainly favours flea breeding.

 Flea Disease And Transmission